Financial-Times/origami/README.md

 |     9 |      72px |        72px |
 |    10 |      84px |        84px |

 This scale makes up all typographic styles available through o-typography.
-It is available when using Sass through the [font scale mixins](#font-scale-mixins).
+It is available when using Sass through the [typography mixins](#mixins).

 ### Markup